Whippomorpha: Reproduction

-Hippos reach sexual maturity at six years of age and have a gestation period of approximately eight months.
+Hippos reach sexual maturity when they are six years old and have a gestation of about eight months.
 Mating typically occurs in the water.
-Female hippopotamuses isolate themselves for two weeks prior to giving birth.
+Mother hippos isolate themselves for two weeks before giving birth.
 The birthing process also takes place underwater, meaning calves must swim to the surface in order to breathe for the first time.
 Hippopotamus calves suckle on land.

-Cetaceans generally reach sexual maturity around 10 years of age, and have a gestation period of around 12 months.
+Cetaceans generally reach sexual maturity around 10 years of age, and have a gestation period of ~12 months.
 Cetaceans give birth to well-developed calves, like hippopotamuses.
-When suckling, the mother splashes milk into the calves' mouth, as they have no lips.
+When suckling, the mother splashes milk into the calf's mouth, as they have no lips.

 Taxonomy and phylogeny

-Whippomorpha is a suborder located within the Order Artiodactyla, and the clade Cetancodontamorpha.
-It contains the clades Hippopotamoidea (ancestors of hippopotamuses) and Cetaceamorpha (ancestors of whales and dolphins).
-Whippomorpha is considered a sister clade to Ruminantia (which contains cattle, sheep and deer), as well as the extinct Raoellidae.
-Hippopotamoidea was formerly included to Suiformes with Suidae (pigs) and Tayassuidae (peccaries).
+Whippomorpha is a clade within the order Artiodactyla, and the clade Cetancodontamorpha.
+It contains the clades Hippopotamoidea (ancestors of hippopotamuses) and Cetaceamorpha (ancestors of whales).
+Whippomorpha is considered a sister clade to Ruminantia (which contains cattle, sheep and deer).
+Hippopotamoidea was formerly included in Suiformes with Suidae (pigs) and Tayassuidae (peccaries).

 Most of the evidence supporting the Whippomorpha clade is based on molecular or genetic analysis.
-Early support for the existence of a Cetacea/Hippopotamidae clade originated from analysis of the molecular composition of a blood-clotting protein γ-fibrinogen taken from whales and hippopotamuses.
-Later studies obtained findings that indicated almost 11,000 orthologous genes between cetaceans and hippopotamuses, in addition to numerous positive indicators of a shared evolutionary history between cetaceans and hippopotamuses.
-Furthermore, some genetic sequences have been found in both whales and hippopotamuses that are not present in the genomes of other mammals.
+Early support for the existence of a Cetacea/Hippopotamidae clade came from analysis of the molecular composition of a blood-clotting protein γ-fibrinogen taken from whales and hippos.
+Later studies obtained findings that indicated almost 11,000 orthologous genes between cetaceans and hippos, in addition to many positive indicators of a shared evolutionary history between whales and hippopotamuses.
+Also, some genetic sequences have been found in both whales and hippopotamuses that are not present in the genomes of other mammals.
 This would indicate that these groups share ancestry.

 Whippomorpha's placement within Artiodactyla can be represented in the following cladogram: